shubhamkhuva/MashreqAssessment/README.md

 - ##### Is the React Native codebase clean, well-organized, and following best practices?
   Yes, the project structure and code are organized thanks to the prettifier, and the file names are properly specified.
 - ##### Are there proper comments and error handling mechanisms?
+  Yes, the majority of the code is commented to help readers understand why it is written the way it is.
+Error messages are set to show users the relevant messages based on the error.
 - ##### Are all the test cases passing and covers the requirements?
   Yes both project covered with test cases with library mock.
 - ##### Is the code written in a modular manner for reusability?